 How It Works

-Just like regular Wikipedia, MCWiki articles will have fact-based content and users can edit pages.
+Just like Wikipedia, MCWiki articles have fact-based content and users can edit pages.
 Our staff will look over recent changes and maintain the integrity of the content.
 Community editors are welcome to help.
 This tool is for our users and it is only as good as the content you help us create.
 To combat spam, only authorized users can make changes to the Wiki.
-If you want to be a contributor, please send a request to email@example.com with your Wiki login, and we will authorize the userID to make changes.
+If you want to be a contributor, please send a request to firstname.lastname@example.org with your Wiki login, and we will authorize the userID to make changes.

 Editing CheatSheet shows basic tags to edit content.
 To Edit a page, simply click Edit in the top right-hand corner.
 Choose Show Preview after adding content, and if everything looks good, click Save.